Please see below for information regarding access to the pathology service.

-The laboratories are distributed among the two Trust hospital sites.
+The laboratories are distributed among the Trust’s two hospital sites.
 Although not all services are on every site, specimen transport arrangements within the Trust ensure all samples from any originating Trust site can be sent to the appropriate laboratory for analysis.

-Patient Personal deliveries of specimens
+Patient personal deliveries of specimens

 Patients are able to deliver specimens directly.